Generic selectors

 Tutor, Community Medicine, SLBSGMC Mandi at Nerchowk, Himachal Pradesh, India

-Senior Resident, Community Medicine, Dr Rajendra Prasad Government Medical College, Kangra at Tanda, Himachal Pradesh, India
+Senior Resident, Community Medicine, Dr Rajendra Prasad Government Medical College.
+Kangra at Tanda, Himachal Pradesh, India

 Professor &Head, Community Medicine, Dr Rajendra Prasad Government Medical College, Kangra at Tanda, Himachal Pradesh, India